poonlonghei/poonlonghei.github.io/_publications/2026-09-11-ordinarium-et-canon-missæ.md

 date: 2026-09-11
 venue: 11th September
 excerpt: 'The Order of Holy Mass in the Use of Sarum'
 citation: 'Poon, Chavez Cyrillus Mariae.
-(April 2026). &quot;Ordinarium et Canon Missæ -- Secundum Usum Ecclesiæ Sarum in Angliæ&quot;'
+(September 2026). &quot;Ordinarium et Canon Missæ -- Secundum Usum Ecclesiæ Sarum in Angliæ&quot;'
 ---

 This is my attempt to recreate a Order of Holy Mass in Use of Sarum (aka Sarum Rite) of the Church of Salisbury in England.